-Cancer is a disease in which cells in the body grow out of control.
-Lung cancer is cancer that starts in the lungs.
+Cancer is a ruthless disease in which cells in the body grow out of control.
+Lung cancer is the cancer that starts in the lungs.

-Lung cancer begins in the lungs and may spread to lymph nodes or other organs in the body, such as the brain.
-Cancer from other organs also may spread to the lungs.
-When cancer cells spread from one organ to another, they are called metastases.
+Lung cancer starts in the lungs and later may spread to lymph nodes or other organs in the body, such as the brain.
+Cancer from other organs in the body may also spread to the lungs.
+When cancerous cells spread from one organ to another, they are said to be metastases.

 What are Lung cancer symptoms?

-Different people have different symptoms for lung cancer.
-Some people have symptoms related to the lungs.
-Some people whose lung cancer has spread to other parts of the body (metastasized) have symptoms specific to that part of the body
+In lung cancer, Different people have different symptoms.
+Some people will have symptoms related to the lungs such as bleeding while coughing.
+Some people whose cancer has spread to other parts of the body other than the lung (metastasized) have symptoms specific to that particular part of the body.

-- Coughing that gets worse or doesn’t go away.
+- Constant Coughing that gets worse or doesn’t go away.

 What are the causes and risk factors for lung cancer?

-Cigarette smoking is the number one risk factor for lung cancer.
-In the United States, cigarette smoking is linked to about 80% to 90% of lung cancer deaths.
-Using other tobacco products such as cigars or pipes also increases the risk for lung cancer.
-Tobacco smoke is a toxic mix of more than 7,000 chemicals.
-Many are poisons.
-At least 70 are known to cause cancer in people or animals.
-People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who do not smoke.
-Even smoking a few cigarettes a day or smoking occasionally increases the risk of lung cancer.
-The more years a person smokes and the more cigarettes smoked each day, the more risk goes up.
+The number one risk factor for lung cancer is cigarette smoking.
+In the United States, based on a research, cigarette smoking is linked to about 80% – 90% of lung cancer deaths.
+Also, with the use of other tobacco products such as pipes or cigars also increases the risk for lung cancer.
+Tobacco smoke is a toxic mix of more than 7,000 chemicals which is life-threatening.
+Many of which are poisonous chemicals.
+People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die of lung cancer compared to the people who don’t smoke.
+If you think smoking occasionally is fine, then you may want to reconsider as it also increases the risk of lung cancer.
+Even smoking a few cigarettes a day increases the risk of lung cancer.
+More the cigarettes a day, the more the risk of getting lung cancer.

 Passive smoking or the inhalation of tobacco smoke by non-smokers who share living or working quarters with smokers, also is an established risk factor for the development of lung cancer.
 Research has shown that nonsmokers who reside with a smoker have a 24% increase in risk for developing lung cancer when compared with nonsmokers who do not reside with a smoker.

-From the moment you inhale smoke into your lungs, it starts damaging your lung tissue.
-The lungs can repair the damage, but continued exposure to smoke makes it increasingly difficult for the lungs to keep up the repair.
+The moment you inhale smoke into your lungs, it starts to damage your lung tissue.
+The lungs can repair the damage, but continued exposure to smoke can make it increasingly difficult for the lungs to keep up the repair.

-Once cells are damaged, they begin to behave abnormally, increasing the likelihood of developing lung cancer.
+Once cells are damaged because of smoking, they begin to behave abnormally, thus increasing the likelihood of developing lung cancer.
 Small-cell lung cancer is almost always associated with heavy smoking.
-When you stop smoking, you lower your risk of lung cancer over time.
+So, if you stop smoking, your chances of lung cancer decreases over time.

-Breathing in other hazardous substances, especially over a long period of time, can also cause lung cancer.
-A type of lung cancer called mesothelioma is almost always caused by exposure to asbestos.
+Inhaling other hazardous substances, especially over a long period of time, may cause lung cancer.
+A type of lung cancer known as mesothelioma is almost always caused by exposure to asbestos.